njoylab/docs.echovalue.dev/content/3-token.md

 Follow the link to make a payment and recharge your wallet

 <aside class="notice">
-Please be aware that the card payment page will appear as nJoyLab.
+Please be aware that the card transaction will appear as nJoyLab on your statement.
 This is to simplify operations, as I use a single Stripe account for all my projects.</aside>